kanidm/kanidm/book/src/integrations/ldap.md

 ## Data Mapping

-Kanidm cannot be mapped 100% to LDAP's objects.
+Kanidm entries cannot be mapped 100% to LDAP's objects.
 This is because LDAP types are simple key-values on objects which are all UTF8 strings (or subsets thereof) based on validation (matching) rules.
-Kanidm internally implements complex data types such as tagging on SSH keys, or multi-value credentials.
+Kanidm internally implements complex structured data types such as tagging on SSH keys, or multi-value credentials.
 These can not be represented in LDAP.

 Many of the structures in Kanidm do not correlate closely to LDAP.
 For example Kanidm only has a GID number, where LDAP's schemas define both a UID number and a GID number.